-In her associate provost role, Dr. Stoddart is responsible for supporting those units across campus that hold significant cultural and intellectual collections that serve the research, scholarship, and outreach missions of the University.
+Judith Stoddart serves as vice provost for University Arts and Collections.
+In this role, Dr. Stoddart is responsible for supporting those units across campus that hold significant cultural and intellectual collections that serve the research, scholarship, and outreach missions of the University, including the Beal Botanical Garden, MSU Broad Art Museum, MSU Museum, and the Wharton Center.
 She also serves as the coordinator for the comprehensive, campus-wide arts strategy.